 Kerosene would soon replace whale oil as the fuel that lit the world.

-Gesner and a group of investors formed the “highly successful” North American Kerosene Gas Light Co. to market the new lamp fuel, writes Sweeny in his 2010 book, Black Bonanza: Canada’s Oil Sands and the Race to Secure North America’s Energy Future.
+Gesner and a group of investors formed the “highly successful” North American Kerosene Gas Light Company to market the new lamp fuel, according to Sweeny’s 2010 book, Black Bonanza: Canada’s Oil Sands and the Race to Secure North America’s Energy Future.

 “Forty years later, after discoveries of crude oil in Ontario and Pennsylvania, John D. Rockefeller’s Standard Oil Company ended up controlling most of the lamp oil industry.”